Computer Generation of Disordered Networks with Targeted Structural Properties: Disordered network generation

-To generate disordered networks with arbitrary valency, the bond bending term $E_\theta^\mathrm{orig}$ in the Keating energy (Equation \eqref{eqn:keating_dimensionless}) must be modified.
 To favor bonds that uniformly cover the sphere for any coordination number, we propose bonds that energetically repel each other.
 Here, \textit{sphere} refers to the idealized surface surrounding the vertex, on which the bond directions are arranged as evenly as possible.
 This is achieved by setting the equilibrium angle to $\theta_\mathrm{eqm}\eq\SI{180}{\degree}$, regardless of the coordination number.
 Thus, the lowest bending energy at a given vertex is positive.
-For a small coordination number ($Z\eq3$ and $4$), the energy is minimized by the well-known srs (equilateral triangle) and dia (regular tetrahedron) bonds.
+For a small coordination number ($Z\eq3$ and $4$), the energy is minimized by the well-known \textbf{srs} (equilateral triangle) and \textbf{dia} (regular tetrahedron) bonds.
 For larger $Z\inl<10$, the energy is minimized by the solutions to Feje's problem \cite{whyte1952}, which maximizes the distance between points on a sphere.
 The energy is also minimized by connecting the center to the vertices of Platonic solids. \footnote{However, for $Z\inl>5$, a higher-dimensional manifold of minimum energy can be found in the configuration space.
 For example, when $Z\eq6$, the regular octahedron can transform into a triangular antiprism with an arbitrary torsion angle in the $[111]$ direction while remaining within the global energy minimum.
-When $Z\eq8$, the cube (a Platonic solid corresponding to a bcu network \cite{rcsr2025}, or an IWP minimal surface structure \cite{bauernfeind2023}) and the quadratic antiprism (Feje's solution) lie on a similar torsion-degenerate line of minimum energy in configuration space.} Thus, we propose the following generalized Keating energy, which favors uniformly covering the unit sphere with bond angles for arbitrary valency,
+When $Z\eq8$, the cube (a Platonic solid corresponding to a \textbf{bcu} network \cite{rcsr2025}, or an IWP minimal surface structure \cite{bauernfeind2023}) and the quadratic antiprism (Feje's solution) lie on a similar torsion-degenerate line of minimum energy in configuration space.} Thus, we propose the following generalized Keating energy, which favors uniformly covering the unit sphere with bond angles for arbitrary valency,